• Skip to main content

 Top - white chocolate pieces in a double boiler; bottom - melted white chocolate in a glass bowl.

-• Reserve 1 tbsp each cranberries and macadamia nuts.
+• Reserve 1 tablespoon each cranberries and macadamia nuts.
 Add the remaining dried fruit and nuts to the melted chocolate and stir until evenly distributed.

 Melted white chocolate in a glass bowl with macadamia nuts and cranberries stirred into it.